llms.txt for Nuxt Sites · Nuxt SEO

 The primary use case today is AI coding assistants (Cursor, Claude Code) and MCP servers that explicitly fetch llms.txt to understand project documentation.

 llms.txt uses a structured Markdown format.
-Only the H1 title is required—everything else is optional.
+It only requires the H1 title.
+Everything else is optional.

 # Nuxt SEO Documentation